AdaCore/learn/content/courses/advanced-ada/chapters/types.rst

 Size attribute and aspect
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Let's start with the :ada:`Size` attribute:
+Let's start with a code example using the :ada:`Size` attribute:

 .. code:: ada run_button project=Courses.Advanced_Ada.Types.Sizes